Erik Palmstedt

-Erik Palmstedt (16 December 1741, Stockholm — 12 June 1803) was a Swedish architect working for the court circle of Gustav III, where he was in the forefront of Neoclassical style and at the heart of a social and intellectual circle that formed round him.
+Erik Palmstedt (16 December 1741 in Stockholm – 12 June 1803) was a Swedish architect working for the court circle of Gustav III, where he was in the forefront of Neoclassical style and at the heart of a social and intellectual circle that formed round him.
 He was also a musician, who served as organist at Riddarholm Church for twenty-seven years.

 Early life and education

 Erik Palmstedt was born in Södermalm on December 5, 1741, according to the Julian Calendar in use at that time (December 16, 1741 according to the Gregorian Calendar later adopted and currently in use.)
 He was the son of court musician Johan Palmstedt and his wife Maria Segerlund.

 At the age of seven, Palmstedt began to attend Maria Church School, where one of his schoolmates was the future Swedish writer of songs Carl Michael Bellman, who became his lifelong friend.

 At the age of 14, Palmstedt became a pupil of Stockholm's city architect, Johan Eberhard Carlberg.
 In an assessment written when Palmstedt was 19, Carlsberg praised him for his "unusual wisdom, labor and diligence."